-The Maths Lead is Claire Forman
+The Maths Lead is Verity Taylor

 Mastering skills and knowledge, to solve real life problems

-Practice and consolidation play a central role of maths lessons.
+Practise and consolidation play a central role of maths lessons.
 Carefully constructed exercises and problems enable all pupils to develop conceptual understanding alongside procedural fluency.
-Teachers use specific questioning to test conceptual and procedural knowledge and assess pupils regularly to identify those requiring intervention.
+Teachers use specific questioning to test conceptual and procedural knowledge and assess pupils regularly to identify those requiring interventions.
 This allows pupils’ difficulties and misconceptions to be identified and addressed through immediate formative assessment and rapid intervention - commonly through individual or small group support.

 To support learning we use a variety of IT resources, and over in the "Learning Resources" section there are links to websites that can be used at home with your children, with fun interactive challenges and games.